 Stemming from the first point, tracking your conversions allow you to identify which channels and campaigns work best for your brand.
 You can then alter your future efforts accordingly.

 Let’s assume you run a PPC strategy for your Ecommerce brand where you place ads on different types of websites.
-You noticed that the ads placed on fashion websites have higher conversion rates than the ones placed on entertainment sites.
+By analyzing the PPC metrics, you noticed that the ads placed on fashion websites have higher conversion rates than those placed on entertainment sites.
 Next time, you know which platforms to place your ads on!

 Targeting the right audience